mariuz/fbexport/fbcopy/README.md

 This tool uses [IBPP library](http://ibpp.sourceforge.net/) for database access.
 It supports Firebird 1.0, 1.5, 2.0 and InterBase 6 databases.
-It should also work with InterBase 6.5 and 7, but noone has confirmed it yet.
 If it works for you, please let me know.
 As IBPP project grows, I hope to support all database engines they do.